PackeTsar/meraki-cli/README.md

 To see if Meraki-CLI was successfully installed, run the `meraki` command and see if it displays the help menu.

+#### Upgrading

+If you already have Meraki-CLi installed and want to upgrade to the latest release, use the command `pip3 install --upgrade --no-cache-dir meraki-cli` or `python3 -m pip install --upgrade --no-cache-dir meraki-cli`.

 ## Getting and Using your API Key